SERINC5: C-terminal Transmembrane Domain

-Antagonistic Relationships
+Antagonistic relationships

 Nef, glycoGag, and S2 viral proteins are located throughout HIV-1 virions that aid in the facilitation of retrovirus release.
 When present, SERINC5, in the absence of certain virulence factors, prohibits HIV retrovirus particles from fusing to the cell membrane and incorporating their genetic information into target cells.
 Because SERINC5 is primarily localized via the plasma membrane, and attaches to vesicles carrying virus particles, the restriction factor has the ability to greatly decrease viral infectivity in the early stages of infection.
 It has been observed in past experiments that the highest SERINC5 concentration, regardless the expression of Nef, decreased infectivity approximately 250-fold.
 Although poorly understood, it is believed that Nef is a primary cause for the destruction of SERINC5 and other restriction factors.
 When in the presence of virulence factors, specifically Nef, both SERINC5 and CD4 cells are downregulated through lysosomal degradation via the AP-2 endocytic pathway.
 This causes rapid infectivity, and an increase in viral load.
+More recently it was found that SERINC5 mediates a postintegration block to HIV-1 gene expression in Macrophages.